strangerstudios/paid-memberships-pro/readme.txt

 == Changelog ==
 = 1.3.17 =
 * Updated pmpro_hasMembershipLevel() and [membership] shortcode to allow passing a level like "-5" which will return true if the user does NOT have level #5.
+* Updated how PMPro notifications are retrieved and shown on the PMPro admin pages.
+We're using admin-ajax to call the pmpro_notifications function which uses WP's HTTP API to call the www.paidmembershipspro.com server.
+Only the PMPro version number is passed to check if a notification should be shown.
+This method shouldn't slow page load since the javascript is called using jQuery's ready function.
+If the PMPro server is unavailable, you'll get a JS error instead of a PHP one.
+* Fixed warning on discount codes page.
+Fixed some other warnings.
+* Updated expiration/trial crons to avoid blank ('') and zero ('0000-00-00 00:00:00') DB values in addition to NULLs.
+(Some backup programs will incorrectly export NULL dates as '' which could be interpretted as 1/1/1970... meaning the membership has expired.)
+* Fixed bug where "Billing Information" was shown on the account page for some free levels.

 = 1.3.16 =
 * Moved the SSL Seal box lower on the payment settings page.